Reward is enough for convex MDPs: Examples

 We follow on with deriving the FTL player for the convex MDP in \cref{eq:pivic}.
 We will then show that this FTL player is producing an intrinsic reward that is equivalent to the intrinsic reward used in GAIL and DIAYN (despite the fact that DIAYN is not a convex MDP).
 According to \cref{eq:cost_ftl}, the FTL cost player will produce a cost $\lambda^k$ at iteration $k$ given by

-where the equality follows from writing the posterior as a function of the per-skill state occupancy $\dpiz=p(s\mid z)$, and using Bayes rules, $p(z|s) = \frac{\dpiz(s)p(z)}{\sum_{k} \dpik(s)p(k)}.$ Replacing the posterior $p(z|s)$ with a learnt discriminator $q_{\phi}(z|s)$ recovers the mutual-information rewards of DIAYN, with additional terms $1-p(z\mid s)$ which we refer to as ``gradient correction'' terms.
-Inspecting the common scenario of a uniform prior over the latent variables, $p(z) = 1/|Z|$, we get that the expectation of the gradient correction term $\sum_z p(z) (1 - p(z|s)) = 1-1/|Z|$ in each state.
-From the perspective of the policy player, adding a constant to the reward does not change the best response policy, nor the optimistic policy.
-Therefore, the gradient correction term does not have an effect on the optimization under a uniform prior, and we retrieved the reward of DIAYN.
-These algorithms differ however for more general priors $p(z)$, which we explore empirically in \cref{sec:experiments}.
+where the equality follows from writing the posterior as a function of the per-skill state occupancy $\dpiz=p(s\mid z)$, and using Bayes rules, $p(z|s) = \frac{\dpiz(s)p(z)}{\sum_{k} \dpik(s)p(k)}.$ Replacing the posterior $p(z|s)$ with a learnt discriminator $q_{\phi}(z|s)$ recovers the mutual-information rewards of DIAYN. \footnote{In a previous version of this work we mistakenly forgot to take the gradient of the objective in \cref{eq:gradeintvic} w.r.t $\dpiz$ for the summands $j\neq z$.
+Taking this gradient gives the last term in the first row of \cref{eq:gradeintvic}, which in turn, cancels out the "gradient correction term" we introduced in the previous version.
+The current derivation retrieves the standard reward used in DIAYN and VIC.}

 \textbf{GAIL.} We further show how \cref{eq:pivic} extends to GAIL \citep{ho2016generative} via a simple construction.
 Consider a binary latent space of size $|Z|=2,$ where $z=1$ corresponds to the policy of the agent and $z=2$ corresponds to the policy of the expert which is fixed.
 In addition, consider a uniform prior over the latent variables, \ie, $p(z=1) = \frac{1}{2}.$ By removing the constant terms in \cref{eq:gradeintvic}, one retrieves the GAIL \citep{ho2016generative} algorithm.
 The cost $\log(p(z|s))$ is the probability of the discriminator to identify the agent, and the policy player is MDPO (which is similar to TRPO in GAIL).